 Herbal treatments won't cure ovarian cysts overnight.
 You must take the herbs prescribed by an herbalist for at least three weeks and preferably six weeks or more.
 The following list is intended as a general overview only.
 Please consult a naturopath or qualified herbalist for the exact herbs to treat your condition, and do tell your physician about any herbs you're taking.

 The Herbal Encyclopedia online recommends some of the following herbs to treat ovarian cysts and other abnormal uterine growths:

 - Chasteberry (Vitex agnus-casta): Herbalists have used vitex for centuries to restore hormonal balance.
 Because cysts may be caused by too much estrogen, vitex helps to bring estrogen levels back into balance, which could, in turn, help prevent cysts.

-- Red clover: Red clover's estrogen-like effects make it a popular remedy for hormonal imbalances, and herbalists frequently recommend it to treat conditions like PCOS.
+- Red clover: Red clover's estrogen-like effects make it a popular remedy for hormonal imbalances, and herbalists frequently use it to treat conditions like PCOS.
 The National Center for Complimentary and Alternative Medicine (NCCAM) is currently studying the efficacy of red clover.

 - Black cohosh: Black cohosh is used by Ayurvedic practitioners in combination with red clover and other herbs to help balance hormones.
 It is thought to help restore irregular periods, which could be the cause of ovarian cysts.